akapug/elide-showcases/elide-quiz/scorer/questions.md

 ### Medium (20q)

-336. Write the TypeScript syntax to import a Python module named "math.py".

-337. Write the TypeScript syntax to call a Python function "add(5, 3)" from imported module.
+336. Elide supports test filtering by pattern.
+    A. True
+    B. False

-338. How do you import a Java class in TypeScript with Elide?
+337. How do you filter tests by name/pattern?
+    A. elide test --grep "pattern"
+    B. elide test --filter="pattern"
+    C. elide test --only "pattern"
+    D. elide test --pattern
+338. Elide supports per-test timeouts.
+    A. True
+    B. False

-339. How do you import a Kotlin class in TypeScript with Elide?
+339. How do you set a global test timeout to 5000ms?

-340. What is the syntax for importing with the node: prefix?
+    A. elide test --global-timeout=5000
+    B. elide test --timeout=5000
+    C. elide test --max=5000
+    D. elide timeout 5000
+340. Elide supports retries for flaky tests.
+    A. True
+    B. False

 341. Why is the node: prefix recommended for Node.js modules?